Texas Gov. Greg Abbott says he was ‘misled’ about police response to school shooting

 Abbott said that he took detailed, written notes while talking to officials in the wake of the deadly attack on Robb Elementary School in Uvalde, Texas, and is “livid about what happened.”

-On Tuesday, the governor initially praised the actions of law enforcement, saying that they showed “amazing courage by running toward gunfire” and cited their “quick response.”
+The governor initially praised the actions of law enforcement shortly after a gunman killed 19 children and two teachers, saying that they showed “amazing courage by running toward gunfire” and cited their “quick response.”

-Since then, however, questions have swirled around the timeline of law enforcement’s response and their actions to stop the shooter, who killed 19 students and two teachers.
+Since then, however, questions have swirled around the timeline of law enforcement’s arrival and their actions to stop the shooter.

-Videos have surfaced on social media showing parents being held back, some begging officers to go into the school and rescue their children as the minutes ticked by.

 Students trapped inside a classroom repeatedly called 911, including one who pleaded, “Please send the police now,” as officers waited in the hallway for more than 45 minutes, authorities said.